 "Once intelligent algoritmes understand us better than we understand ourselves, it will have profound consequences for how we organize our societies, our economies, our political systems, and how we view ourselves."

-Besides his work at the Utrecht University of Applied Sciences Stefan works as freelance speaker and consultant.
+Besides his work at the HU University of Applied Sciences Utrecht Stefan works as freelance speaker and consultant.
 He is founder of the Asimov Institute for Artificial Creativity & Constraint, and advisor at the Netherlands AI Coalition.
 Previously, Stefan worked as CTO for War Child and as researcher at the University of Liverpool, UC Berkeley, Amsterdam University of Applied Sciences, Tufts University and the University of British Columbia.

 - AI Governance